 There is evidence NCBA used beef checkoff funds to grow and develop its organization and its influence on policy, a clear conflict of interest that is prohibited by law.
 Through the advancement of its policies, NCBA has almost single handedly destroyed the cattle price for U.S. cattle producers.
 NCBA lobbied to abolish Country of Origin Labeling on behalf of packers so cheap imported South American beef could be co-mingled with U.S. beef.
 NCBA appears to have supported USDA’s recent ruling to allow possible foot-and-mouth disease infected South American beef to be brought into our domestic markets.
 NCBA is also fighting the new GIPSA rules that would end predatory market practices which are driving independent cattle producers out of business and off the land.
 Since NCBA has been administering the lion’s share of beef checkoff funds, the U.S. has lost nearly half of its cattle producers.

 OCM will continue to pursue every avenue possible to ensure family farmers and ranchers no longer fund their own demise through their checkoff dollars.
-We will see NCBA and USDA in court again on March 22, 2017.
-Stay tuned for updates on our progress.

 Take Action to Stop Beef Checkoff Abuse